 - 1. Preparation of a molar solutions - 2.
 Preparation of normal solutions - 3.
 Preparation of percentage and ppm solutions. - 4.
 Preparation of dilute acids from concentrated acids - 5.
 Preparation of various dilute solutions - 6.
-Preparation of a buffer of given pH and molarity. - 7.
-Determination of the absorption maxima and molar extinction coefficient (of a relevant organic molecule). - 8.
-Measurement of UV spectrum of compounds . - 9.
-Determination of concentration of a protein solution by Lowry/BCA method. - 10.
+Conversion of milli equivalent solution to milli molar equivalent solution (eg-KCl, MgSO4) - 7.
+Preparation of a buffer of given pH and molarity. - 8.
+Determination of the absorption maxima and molar extinction coefficient (of a relevant organic molecule). - 9.
+Measurement of UV spectrum of compounds . - 10.
+Determination of concentration of a protein solution by Lowry/BCA method. - 11.
 Determination of nucleic acid concentration and purity